People v. Lopez.

 June 24, 2024

-In this case, the Supreme Court considered whether a defendant who argues, for the first time on appeal, that his constitutional right to conflict-free counsel was violated by the simultaneous prosecution of defense counsel and defendant by the same prosecutor must prove that an actual conflict of interest adversely affected his representation.
+In this case, the Supreme Court considered whether a defendant who argues for the first time on appeal that his constitutional right to conflict-free counsel was violated by the simultaneous prosecution of both him and his counsel by the same prosecutor must prove that an actual conflict of interest adversely affected his representation.

 To answer this question, the Court had to decide whether to adopt the division’s analysis in People v.
 Edebohls, 944 P.2d 552, 556–57 (Colo.App.
 1996), in which the division concluded that pending criminal charges against defense counsel in the same district in which counsel was representing a defendant created an actual conflict of interest that, absent a valid waiver, required reversal.